DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 In this example, we wrote two overloads: one accepting one argument, and another accepting three arguments.
 These first two signatures are called the **overload signatures**.

 Then, we wrote a function implementation with a compatible signature.
-Functions have an **implementation signature**, but this signature can’t be called directly.
-Even though we wrote a function with two optional parameters after the required one, it can’t be called with two parameters!
+Functions have an **implementation signature**, but this signature can't be called directly.
+Even though we wrote a function with two optional parameters after the required one, it can't be called with two parameters!

 ### Overload Signatures and the Implementation Signature